ankur0709/CsvToJson/README.md

 Technologies used: JavaScript

-Description: save.csv is a file that contains data in form of comma seperated values.
+Description: Census.csv is a file that contains data in form of comma seperated values.
 The data from the file is received in asynchronous manner, using readStream.
 The index.js ia a javaScript file that creates three JSON files,for plotting graphs of:

 a)Age wise literate persons in all the states.